Best Guide to Breast Pumping For New Mothers

 Dr. M.G.
 Kartheeka, MBBS, MD

-Breastfeeding mothers love using breast pumps for their ease of use and accessibility, efficiency, ease of cleaning, and affordability.
+Breastfeeding mothers like using breast pumps for their ease of use and accessibility, efficiency, ease of cleaning, and affordability.
 But breast pumps are a motherhood necessity for several other reasons, such as:

-Depending on which type of breast pump and how many rounds you make to express breast milk, pumping can take 10 to 20 minutes.
-Milk supply peaks between 1 a.m. and 5 a.m., but you can use a breast pump at any time of the day.
+Depending on which type of breast pump and how many rounds you make to express breast milk, pumping can take about 10 to 20 minutes.
+Since the body produces more prolactin at night, milk supply tends to be at its highest during this time7, but you can use a breast pump at any time of the day.
 Here’s how you can use a battery-based or electric breast pump.

 Never store breast milk in disposable bottle liners or plastic bags that are not intended for storing breast milk, instead always prefer to use breast milk storage bags or clean, food-grade containers to store expressed breast milk.